shreyade/Data-Structures/README.md

 # Data-Structures
-Each of these projects use data structures in Java.
+Each of these projects use data structures in Java to solve different types of problems.